Specialist Instructors & Consultants for the Transport of Dangerous Goods

 3. To ensure that an annual report is prepared and provided to the employer on the company's activities in relation to the transport of dangerous goods.

 4. The monitoring of practices and procedures carried out by the activity in relation to the transport of dangerous goods.

 In addition to the above, if requested by any goods vehicle examiner the DGSA is required to produce a relevant and valid vocational training certificate.

-HP Training & Consultancy offer a range of services to cover this legal requirement.
+In addition to DGSA, HP Training & Consultancy offer a range of services to cover all aspects of dangerous Goods transport.